 New Blazor User Interface

-As mentioned under the Citrix PowerShell SDK Bug section, I’m working a Help Desk version that will use the Scopes against Delivery Groups to allow groups of people like Help Desk, Team leaders, Line Managers to clear sessions on behalf of others.
+As mentioned under the Citrix PowerShell SDK Bug section, I’m working a Help Desk version that will use the Scopes against Delivery Groups to allow groups of people like Help Desk, Team leaders, Line Managers and Supervisors to clear sessions on behalf of others.